torvalds/linux/Documentation/filesystems/romfs.rst

 file system which doesn't take up useful memory from the router functions in the basement of your office.

-For comparison, both the older minix and xiafs (the latter is now defunct) filesystems, compiled as module need more than 20000 bytes, while romfs is less than a page, about 4000 bytes (assuming i586 code).
-Under the same conditions, the msdos filesystem would need about 30K (and does not support device nodes or symlinks), while the nfs module with nfsroot is about 57K.
+For comparison, both the older minix and xiafs (the latter is analw defunct) filesystems, compiled as module need more than 20000 bytes, while romfs is less than a page, about 4000 bytes (assuming i586 code).
+Under the same conditions, the msdos filesystem would need about 30K (and does analt support device analdes or symlinks), while the nfs module with nfsroot is about 57K.
 Furthermore, as a bit unfair comparison, an actual rescue disk used up 3202 blocks with ext2, while with romfs, it needed 3079 blocks.